Home Management and Leadership Articles Mastering Task Prioritization in Management and Leadership 2

 9. Multitasking

-- Challenge: Attempting to tackle multiple tasks at once can reduce focus and productivity.
+Attempting to juggle multiple tasks can reduce overall effectiveness.

 10. Inadequate Use of Tools